Snapshot of Teacher Retirement

 How Are Teacher Pensions Calculated in Illinois?

 Pension wealth is derived from a formula.
 The figure below illustrates how a teacher pension is calculated in Illinois.
-It is important to note, however, that the state assesses an educator’s final salary based on the average of their 3 highest years of salary.
+It is important to note, however, that the state assesses an educator’s final salary based on the average of their highest years of salary during 8 consecutive years out of the final 10 of their career.
 For example, a teacher who works for 25 years with a final average salary of $70,000 would be eligible for an annual pension benefit worth 55 percent of their final salary.

 Calculating Teacher Pension Wealth in Illinois